 The results shown in Table 1 illustrate the points made previously, namely, that excess deaths computed using method 2A are lower than those using method 2B and 2C.
 The results also show that method 1 produces much higher variability in excess deaths among the different age groups, due to small positive or negative biases introduced by the baseline.
-The 60-69 and 70-79 age groups show almost double excess mortality when compared to method 2A.
-This is because the large number of post-World War II baby boomers are rapidly increasing population size in these age groups, which introduces a positive bias in excess deaths.
-Similarly, the decline in the population in younger age groups (5-9 and 10-14) leads to generally lower estimates using method 1 than method 2.
+For example, the decline in the population the age group 5-9 leads to generally lower estimates using method 1 than method 2.
+The UK population is relatively stable when compared with other developed countries that experienced large baby booms and busts over the last 80 years, so the difference between both these approaches is relatively small.

 Now, interpreting the results shown in Table 1 we're going to using the average of the method 2 estimates (last column in the table).
-We observe that all age groups exhibited positive excess mortality in 2020, albeit the 5-9 and 90-99 were low and without statistical significance.
-Age groups from 15 to 89 all showed rises in death rates between about 15% and 25%.
-Excess death rates in the 10-14 age group were about 12%.
-An interesting observation when looking at Table 1 is that the older age group 90-99 was not the one most affected by the SARS-CoV-2 pandemic, and that the most affected age group was 30-39, who are individuals at their prime.
+We observe that all age groups from 10+ exhibited positive excess mortality in 2020, albeit the 10-14 and 90-99 were low and without statistical significance.
+Age groups from 15 to 89 all showed rises in death rates between about 15% and 22%.
+An interesting observation when looking at Table 1 is that the older age group 90-99 was not the one most affected by the SARS-CoV-2 pandemic, and that the most affected age group was 50-59, who are individuals just past their prime.

-When looking at Table 2 we observe that age groups from 15 to 89 all showed rises in death rates between about 20% and 33%, which was higher than in 2021.
+When looking at Table 2 we observe that in 2021, age groups from 15 to 79 all showed rises in death rates between about 17% and 27%, which was higher than in 2020.
 This result is strange as, assuming Covid-19 as the main cause of excess mortality in 2020, we would expect that natural immunity and the introduction of Covid-19 vaccines and treatments should have reduced excess mortality in 2021 relative to 2020.
-Excess death rates in the young 5-9 and 10-14 age groups were very low at about 1% - 2%, and negative for the older 90-99 age group.
+The 80-89 age group had excess deaths rates of 7.3% that corresponded to about a halving of the 2020 death rate.
+Perhaps natural immunity from Covid-19 or the vaccination had a positive effect in preventing Covid-19 deaths in this age group.

-&lt;sup>3 This is a conservative estimate because death rates tend to decrease monotonically over time with improvements in life conditions and overall risk management knowledge.
+3 This is a conservative estimate because death rates tend to decrease monotonically over time with improvements in life conditions and overall risk management knowledge.